Shivangi Prajapati

 Share:

-Melanin is the pigment responsible for skin, hair, and eye color.
+Melanin is the pigment responsible for skin, hair, and eye colour.
 This natural substance protects the skin from ultraviolet (UV) radiation.
-While melanin is beneficial in protecting the skin from harmful sun exposure, some individuals may seek to reduce melanin levels due to skin conditions like hyperpigmentation, uneven skin tone, or cosmetic preferences.
+While melanin is beneficial in protecting the skin from harmful sun exposure, some individuals may seek to reduce their melanin levels due to skin conditions such as hyperpigmentation, uneven skin tone, or cosmetic preferences.

 What is Melanin?

-Melanin is a pigment produced by melanocytes (specialized skin cells).
-It plays a significant role in determining skin color and protecting it from environmental damage, particularly UV rays.
+Melanin is a pigment produced by melanocytes (specialised skin cells).
+It plays a significant role in determining skin colour and protecting it from environmental damage, particularly UV rays.
 The three main types of melanin found are:

 • Eumelanin: Responsible for brown to black pigmentation, eumelanin is commonly found in people with darker skin tones.